andreimerlescu/andreimerlescu/README.md

 ## Open source

+I enjoy writing code so much that I'll come up with DevOps related challenges that are commonly scripted out on a case by case basis and made formal packages in order to learn Go and other related technologies like Bash in order to manipulate headless systems in an automated data driven manner.

 ### Infrastructure tooling

+My professional career began in the data centers of Cisco's Boxborough Campus - infrastructure is built into my career since the first day I started professionally.

 - [reconcile-tfstate](https://github.com/andreimerlescu/reconcile-tfstate) — recover corrupted Terraform state files; battle-tested at Beamable
 - [configure-ebs](https://github.com/andreimerlescu/configure-ebs) — mount/unmount AWS EBS volumes on EC2 with filesystem and fstrim options
 - [encrypted-luks-workspace](https://github.com/andreimerlescu/encrypted-luks-workspace) — LUKS encrypted volumes for sensitive application configs